colab-coop/bylaws/ARTICLE-1.markdown

 (a) Benefits

-Future Members: Future Members are persons who work at CoLab and may begin the process for becoming a Member.
-They are invited to attend CoLab Summits and can access Board reports and minutes, not including privacy, financial, and legal reports and related confidential issues.
+Future Members are invited to attend CoLab Summits and can access Board reports and minutes, not including privacy, financial, and legal reports and related confidential issues.
 They are not yet Members of the Cooperative.

 (b) Qualifications